jonesandy/learning-goals/week2/week2.md

 By the end of the week I will be able to:

 1. **Use week 1 skills.** :white_check_mark:
-2. **Break one class into two classes that work together, while maintaining test coverage.** :whitecheckmark:
+2. **Break one class into two classes that work together, while maintaining test coverage.** :white_check_mark:
 3. **Unit test classes in isolation using mocking.** :white_check_mark:
 4. **Explain some basic OO principles and tie them to high level concerns (e.g. ease of change).** :white_check_mark:
 5. **Review another person's code and give them meaningful feedback.** :white_check_mark: